-Allotment of Time for Debate—Third reading stage of Bill C-38, An Act to implement certain provisions of the budget tabled in Parliament on March 29, 2012 and other measuresPublished on 28 June 2012 Hansard and Statements by Senator Catherine Callbeck (retired), Claudette Tardif, Dennis Dawson, Fernand Robichaud (retired), Jane Cordy, Robert W. Peterson (retired)
+Allotment of Time for Debate—Third reading stage of Bill C-38, An Act to implement certain provisions of the budget tabled in Parliament on March 29, 2012 and other measuresPublished on 28 June 2012 Hansard and Statements by Senator Catherine Callbeck (retired), Claudette Tardif (retired), Dennis Dawson, Fernand Robichaud (retired), Jane Cordy, Robert W. Peterson (retired)

 Hon.
 Pierrette Ringuette:

 Honourable senators, the Honourable Senator Carignan clearly indicated in this chamber that never in the history of the Senate had a bill been split up so that six committees could examine its content.

 Senator Carignan thus recognizes the scope of Bill C-38 and the abuse of power that it represents, since it amends 70 laws.
 This bill contains over 750 clauses and, as I said yesterday, it is clearly an abuse of power.
 I am convinced that this bill demonstrates a lack of courage on the part of the Prime Minister.

 Honourable senators, the short title of Bill C-38 is the Jobs, Growth and Long-term Prosperity Act.
 This bill is an attack on Canadian workers, because the government has sent letters of dismissal to over 19,000 public servants.
 Rumour even has it that the number of letters issued will increase to 34,000 and that world-class Canadian scientists and researchers will be among those receiving them.

 Honourable senators, this is an attack on Canadian workers.

 It is an attack on Canadian workers and, more particularly, on the low-income workers of Canada, on the workers who, in the last six years, have gotten poorer and poorer.
 We are attacking these workers because we are telling them that they will have to work two more years in order to receive OAS.
 We are telling them that they now belong to three different categories.